 If a multiple products are infused, then multiple (i.e. two or more) Form 2006s must be completed.
 For more information, see Examples 2-5 and Table 1 below.

-Example 5 – Re-Mobilization: GCSF-stimulated donor had a PBSC collection, but cell count was poor.
-The donor was re-mobilized with GCSF and a second PBSC collection was performed.
+Example 5 – Re-Mobilization: A GCSF-stimulated donor had a PBSC collection, but cell count was poor.
+No further collections were attempted and a week later the donor was re-mobilized with GCSF and a second PBSC collection was performed.
 Each collection is considered a separate product due to the re-mobilization of the recipient.

 Table 1.
 Single Product vs. Multiple Products